aindo-com/aindo-anonymize/docs/get_started/overview.md

 Slightly modifies the values according to the specified perturbation intensity and replacement strategy.

-The library provides two usage approaches, catering to different use cases and development preferences:
+The library provides two usage approaches, supporting different use cases and development preferences:

 - *Explicit approach*: this method involves directly instantiating anonymization techniques using the library's Python classes (e.g., [`Binning`][aindo.anonymize.techniques.binning.Binning] for data binning).